Federico-Partesano/advanced-types/README.md

 * 'ValuesArray':  Get all values of readonly array.
 * 'IndexOfArrayByValue':  Get all index of element of readonly with specific type.
 * 'IndexOf':  Get all index of readonly array.
+* 'ArrayToString':  Get a string from an array of strings.
 ### number:
 * 'Enumerate': Get a range of numbers starting from 0.
 * 'Range': Get a range of numbers.